-Failure to Cooperate: If the Respondent refuses to cooperate and/or responds in an untimely manner, AVP may terminate any further processing of the complaint and refer the matter to the Office of Labor Relations.
+Failure to Cooperate in matters concerning employees: If the Respondent refuses to cooperate and/or responds in an untimely manner, AVP may terminate any further processing of the complaint and refer the matter to the Office of Labor Relations.
 Failure to cooperate meaningfully in a review of a complaint of discrimination may be grounds for discipline.